openstack-archive/fuel-plugin-vmware-dvs/docs/user_guide/install.rst

      $ scp fuel-plugin-vmware-dvs-3.0-3.0.0-1.noarch.rpm <Fuel Master node ip>:/tmp

 #.
-Log into the Fuel Master node CLI as root.
+Log in to the Fuel Master node CLI as root.

 #.
 Install the plugin: